 She didn't listen to them.
 She surprised her husband for his 60th birthday and brought him in on Valentines Day to view her gorgeous portraits.

-If I had 50 women a year like this lady, I would be so content.
+If I had 50 women a year like beautiful J, I'd be a happy camper!

 Women who have had lives well lived have a inexplicable grace and a confidence to them that teenagers and young ladies simply do not.
 She was easy to direct and pose, and did so well (hint: it's a workout!).
 Younger women, and even young moms like myself are uneasy in our skin, anxious to "do it right", to look hot, to not trust the photographer and to over-think everything.
 Once you've lived a little and you've had rises and falls and good days and bad and you've worked hard and raised a few kids and you volunteer your hours to give to others... the confidence shows.
 The elegance is simply unconsious and the classiness is radient.